 What Each AI Platform Looks For: Platform-by-Platform Guide

 ChatGPT, Perplexity, Google AI Overviews, Claude, Gemini, Grok, DeepSeek, and Copilot each prioritize different signals.
-Only 11% of domains are cited by both ChatGPT and Perplexity.
-Here is what each platform values, and how to optimize for it.
+Only 11% of domains are recommended by both ChatGPT and Perplexity.
+Here is what each platform values and how to optimize for it.

 Ben Nawin

-Most AI SEO advice treats all platforms the same.
+Most AI visibility advice treats all platforms the same.
 It shouldn't.
-When you run an Adymus scan, you get a separate score for each platform.
+When we audit a website, we report a separate score for each platform.
 The same website often scores 70+ on ChatGPT and below 40 on Grok.
 That gap exists because each platform weighs different signals.

-This guide walks through what each of the 8 major AI platforms prioritizes, and how Adymus measures your site against those priorities.
-Every scoring weight below is the same formula Adymus uses when it calculates your platform-specific scores.
+This guide walks through what each of the 8 major AI platforms prioritizes and what we look at when assessing your site against each one.

 1. Why One Strategy Does Not Work

 AI search platforms do not work the same way.
-Each one uses different crawlers, different data sources, and different scoring logic to decide which websites get cited.
+Each one uses different crawlers, different data sources, and different logic to decide which websites get recommended.

 Research confirms this.
-A study of 129,000 domains by SE Ranking found that branded domains are cited 11.1 points more than third-party sources on ChatGPT.
+A study of 129,000 domains by SE Ranking found that branded domains are recommended 11.1 points more than third-party sources on ChatGPT.
 Ahrefs analyzed 17 million AI citations and found that 76.4% came from content updated within 30 days.
-Princeton University researchers demonstrated that GEO techniques (structured data, citations, statistics) can boost AI visibility by up to 40% (KDD 2024).
+Princeton University researchers demonstrated that structured data, citations, and statistics can boost AI visibility by up to 40% (KDD 2024).

-That is why Adymus calculates a separate score for each platform.
+That is why we calculate a separate score for each platform.
 A single overall number hides the differences that actually matter.

-When you scan a URL, Adymus runs the same 12 analyzers but applies different weights per platform.
+When we audit a site, we run the same analyzers but apply different emphasis per platform.
 Here is a quick comparison of each platform's top signal and focus area.

 3. ChatGPT: Authority and Structure